UNCLASSIFIED (U)

 (v) (U) Evidence of moral depravity, or criminal tendencies reflected by an ongoing or continuing police record;

 (vi) (U) Instances of immigration fraud in dealings with the U.S. Government agencies or provision of false testimony.
-Isolated instances of fairly minor misrepresentations or document fraud will not typically support a discretionary denial of asylum, but officers may give appropriate weight to repeated instances of misrepresentations when balancing all positive and negative factors in the case; or
+Isolated instances of minor misrepresentations or document fraud will not typically support a discretionary denial of asylum, but officers may give appropriate weight to repeated instances of misrepresentations when balancing all positive and negative factors in the case; or

 (vii) (U) The presence of other evidence indicative of the individual's bad character (i.e., money launderer, smuggler, child abductor, etc.).